Apartment Lingo - A Glossary of Terms You Need to Know

 Y

-Yield Pricing Daily pricing that is driven by the changing market rates as well as supply and demand.
+Yield Pricing Daily pricing is driven by changing market rates as well as supply and demand.

 You are now ready to face the property management world with all the know-how of someone on the inside.
 Don't you feel so empowered?!
 See!
 Apartment lingo isn't so bad.
-Before you sign that lease....do you know how much rent you can afford?
+Before you sign that lease....we have a great resource of What to Expect & How to Manage you need to check it out!